ThursdayChurch/styleguide.thursdaychurch.org/style-guide.md

 Spell out the day and abbreviate the month. *Sunday, Jan 24*

 #### Em Dashes (—)
 Use as an abrupt change in a thought or sentence.
 No space on either side (_On second thought—I don’t agree_).
-For Mac, use shortcut “shift+option+-,” for Windows, use shortcut “alt+0151.”
+For Mac, use shortcut `shift+option+-`, for Windows, use shortcut `alt+0151`.

 #### En Dashes (–)
 Use mainly for time and date ranges.
 No space on either side (_The event is from 9–5pm_).
-For Mac, use shortcut “option+-,” for Windows, use shortcut “alt+0150.”
+For Mac, use shortcut `option+-`, for Windows, use shortcut `alt+0150`.

 #### Exclamation points
 Go easy on the exclamation points!
 Only use exclamation points when you’re basically giving someone a high five.
 Never use them in titles or headings.

 #### Hyphens (-)
+Use a hyphen whenever ambiguity would result if it were omitted: T​he president will speak to small-business men. (​B​usinessmen​normally is one word.
+But t​he president will speak to small businessmen​makes it sound like the businessmen are small.)

 #### Italics
 Italicize to emphasize a word, cite an example or indicate the title of a long work (books, movies, albums).